miguelteixas/GameProject/README.md

 Possible enhancements:
 - New levels, and image floors (different areas of the house);
 - Different tasks to complete;
-- Other objects to interact to;
+- Other objects to interact with;
 - Refine cat behaviour logic.